iPad mini 5 users are complaining about a variety of issues as we push away from the latest iPadOS 15 release.

-The iPad mini 5 is Apple’s new 7.9-inch tablet.
-The device went on sale in late March and since then we’ve been monitoring feedback from those who’ve picked up the device.
+The iPad mini 5 is Apple’s older 7.9-inch model.
+The device went on sale in 2019 and since then we’ve been monitoring feedback from people who have picked up Apple’s slate.

-In this guide we’ll take you through the most common problems plaguing Apple’s new tablet.
+In this guide we’ll take you through the most common problems plaguing Apple’s iPad mini 5.
 We’ll also provide you with some tips and resources that should come in handy if you start noticing bugs and performance issues on your device.

 iPad mini 5 Problems

-Some iPad mini 5 users are running into problems with their new device.
-Some of these issues are minor bugs, others are far more problematic.
+Some iPad mini 5 users are running into problems.
+And while some of these issues are minor bugs, others are far more problematic.

 We’re seeing complaints about iCloud Restore problems.
 This is also a common issue with new devices and it can be rather tricky to fix.
 If you run into issues restoring from iCloud, head here for a few potential fixes.